Maikel Garcia Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the second-ranked team ERA across all league pitching staffs (3.74).
+- The Mariners' 3.75 team ERA ranks second across all league pitching staffs.

-- Mariners pitchers combine to allow the fifth-fewest home runs in baseball (129 total, 1.1 per game).
+- Mariners pitchers combine to surrender 130 home runs (1.1 per game), the sixth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.